AMERICAN RABBIT HOUND ASSOCIATION

 2.

-with another hound in such a fashion that it prevents the other hound from
+to fight, with another hound in such a fashion that it prevents the other

 3.

-not have to see the off game to disqualify the hound.
-A hound shall be
+judge does not have to see the off game to disqualify the hound.
+A hound

-barred from all competitions in ARHA licensed hunts for one year if he/she
+shall be barred from all competitions in ARHA licensed hunts for one year if

 It is not the intention of this rule